🤖 LLM vs traditional translators: the match

 - ✅ Supports 130+ languages

-DeepL is often considered the best automatic translator for European languages.
-Its quality is significantly superior to Google Translate for French, German, and Spanish.
+DeepL is often considered the best machine translator for European languages.
+Its quality is clearly superior to Google Translate for French, German, and Spanish.

 - ✅ Excellent linguistic quality